msozkan90/4ca4a90377725e19590e1f129ac23f9b/README.md

 python -m venv venv (windows)
 python3 -m venv venv (macOS)
 ```
+You need to change .env_example file name to .env
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install inside of requirements.
 You can run the application easily with below code